Glendale Community Preschool Frequently Asked Questions

 Q: What are the age requirements for registration?

-- 2 Day classes AM or PM (Tuesday/Thursday) are meant for children 3 years of age.
-2 year olds can attend as long as they turn 3 before December 31st of that year.
+- 2-Day classes AM or PM (Tuesday/Thursday) are meant for children 3 years of age.
+Two year olds can attend as long as they turn 3 before December 31st of that year.

-- For the 5 Day program, children cannot be turning 5 before December 31st of that year & must be 3 years old.
+- For the 5-Day program, children must be 3 years old and cannot turn 5 before December 31st of that year.

 Q: Does my child need to be toilet trained before starting school?

-Yes, children need to be fully toilet-trained in order to attend the preschool (no pull-ups are allowed).
-Please refer to the policy in the Parent Handbook.
+Yes, children need to be fully toilet trained in order to attend the preschool (no pull-ups are allowed).
+Please refer to the Parent Handbook.